-Napoleon once said, “a good sketch is better than a long speech”.
-Or, or we say in software, a picture is worth 1024 words.
-In my CRM projects, I have tried: use case diagrams, business process models, state transition diagrams, context diagrams, system interaction diagrams, data flow diagrams, data models, lo-fidelity wireframes and high-fidelity prototype screenshots.
+Napoleon once said, "a good sketch is better than a long speech".
+Or, or we say in software, a picture is worth 1,024 words.
+In my CRM projects, I've tried use case diagrams, business process models, state transition diagrams, context diagrams, system interaction diagrams, data flow diagrams, data models, low-fidelity wireframes and high-fidelity prototypes.

 But it's hard when someone tells you what they need and you have to draw a picture to represent those needs.
 Even when it's a critical situation and you need to get it right.